List of consumer reporting companies

 - Debt buyers and collectors

-including those that offer credit cards, home loans, payday loans, auto loans or leasing, and student loans
+- Lenders, including those that offer credit cards, home, payday, personal, and title loans, auto loans or leasing, student loans, and security deposit financing and lease guarantees on home rentals

 - Insurance companies